 What Is Considered a Sex Crime in Minnesota?

+What is a sex crime?
 There are no specific criminal statutes for specific sex offenses in Minnesota.
 Instead, state law recognizes various sex offenses as criminal sexual conduct.
 It also classifies these offenses into five different degrees.